johanneswseitz/jarvis-cd/README.md

 # Jarvis CD

-Jarvis CD is a Continuous Delivery tool for the pedantic idealist.
-The core design philosophies include:
+Jarvis CD is a lightweight Build Server/Continuous Delivery tool for the pedantic idealist.
+It's going to be:

-* Trivially easy to set up
+* Really easy to set up
-* Everything is kept in version control, even the Jarvis Executable
-* No Web GUI, only Git/Chat interactions
+* Embracing pipelines-as-code
+* Run as a Git pre-receive hook
-* Pre-Tested/Gated Commits as a default
+* Using Pre-Tested Commits by default
-* Secure by default
+* Be secure by default
+* Built on Docker.
+Pipelines run isolated by default.

 This is a work in progress and not intended for production use.